solace-fi/solace-docs/docs/native/025 - architecture.md

 ## General diagram of the Native protocol

-**Solace Native** is an infrastructure of interconnected smart contracts that enables innovative mechanics for decentralized management of insurance pool funds. **Solace Native** will be available on the **Aurora** network and will expand to other networks over time.
+[**Solace Native**](https://www.solace.fi/solace-native) is an infrastructure of interconnected smart contracts that enables innovative mechanics for decentralized management of insurance pool funds. **Solace Native** will be available on the **Aurora** network and will expand to other networks over time.
 An upper-level flowchart showing the key elements of the system is shown below:

 <div style={{"display":"flex", "justify-content":"center", "align-items":"center", "justify-content":"center" }} >
 <img src="/img/native_architecture_1.png" alt="native_architecture_simplified" width="800px" />
 </div>

 **Note:** the above diagram is a simplified representation of the **Solace Native** architecture.
 One element on the slide can represent several smart contracts in the production implementation.
-You can read our full implementation on our **Github**.
+You can read our full implementation on our [**Github**](https://github.com/solace-fi/).

 ## Native’s Fundamental Building Blocks

 **#1 Solace Insurance Capacity (SIC)**: The total value of coverage available for Solace to distribute.

+**#2 Insurance Gauges**: on **Solace Native**, the  Insurance Capacity is going to protocols which were selected in the voting process by the participants of the system.
+The gauge measures how many votes were allocated to the protocol by the Native participants in the voting.
+Each Native participant has its own gauge.
+Once a protocol confirms that they want **Native** insurance, Solace will create an Insurance Gauge for that DApp.
+Underwriters get to vote on each gauge.

-**#2 Underwriting pool**: an insurance pool filled with tokens from Native members, as well as tokens with relatively low volatility and high trust from the cryptocommunity: USDC, USDT, FRAX, ETH, and BTC.
+**#3 Underwriting pool**: an insurance pool filled with tokens from Native members, as well as tokens with relatively low volatility and high trust from the crypto community: USDC, USDT, FRAX, ETH, and BTC.
 Any wallet can enter underwriting locks using approved protocol’s tokens, which are pooled in a united underwriting pool and the underwriter receives equity (UWE tokens) of that pool of funds.
 Each lock gets proportional voting power to allocate insurance capacity.

+**#4 Underwriter locks**: Any EOA (externally-owned address) can enter underwriting locks using whitelisted tokens, which are pooled in the united underwriting pool.
+The underwriter receives equity representing their portion of the pool of funds.
+Each lock gets proportional voting power to allocate insurance capacity.

-**#3 Underwriter locks**: a smart contract that contains locked positions of **Native** members in UWE tokens.
-Each epoch, underwriting locks will be charged an implicit premium through their underwriting equity based on their votes.
+**#5 Premium/Revenue Pool**: At each epoch, underwriting locks will be charged an implicit premium through their underwriting equity based on their votes.
 The risk management team utilizes Solace’s quantitative Risk Pipeline to determine the premium rate for each of the insurance gauges.

-**#4 Insurance Gauges**: on **Solace Native**, the Insurance Capacity is going to protocols that were selected in the voting process by the participants of the system.
-The gauge measures how many votes were allocated to the protocol by the Native participants in the voting.
-Each **Native** participant has its own gauge.
-Once a protocol confirms that they want Native insurance, Solace will create an Insurance Gauge for that DApp.
-Underwriters get to vote on each gauge.

-**#5 Premium/Revenue Pool:** Smart contract, to which all the income of the protocol is sent.
 The premiums form the revenue pool that can cover claims (reducing the resulting underwriter’s risk), provides yield to $SOLACE stakers, and supports further Solace’s development.

+**#6 Risk Management**: The risk management team utilizes Solace’s quantitative [Risk Pipeline](https://docs.google.com/presentation/d/1-VlWb1r5D7xs-EnSJdSQMIxhRZiJUFIqxqdFMZb_56c/edit?usp=sharing) to determine the annual premium rate for each of the insurance gauges.

+**#7 Claims Process**: When a qualified on-chain exploit occurs, the affected DApp submits post-mortem for a review and Solace pays out the protocol (or directly affected users) based on the insurance capacity voted to that DApp’s insurance gauge in that epoch.
+Claims can be disputed in case of a disagreement through an independent 3rd party not affiliated with Solace (current implementation will utilize UMA as arbitration to handle claim disputes).

 ## Getting your Token Whitelisted